bruceravel/demeter/documentation/Artemis/plot/plotlist.rst

 holding down the control key.
 Note that an item will be placed *after* the item on which it is dropped.

-Right clicking on an item will post a pop-up button for removing that item from the list.
-Selecting more than one path then right-clicking will post a menu with options for removing the selected paths or for altering their check buttons.
+:mark:`rightclick,..` Right clicking on an item will post a pop-up button for removing that item from the list.
+Selecting more than one path then :mark:`rightclick,..` right clicking will post a menu with options for removing the selected paths or for altering their check buttons.

 Refreshing the plotting list after a fit